funnisimo/gw-ui/docs/pages/term/table.md

 The id of the table.

+### tag : string

+The tag to put on the table.
+Useful for css styling.

 ### header : boolean

 If set, the table will draw headers for each column.
 If a column does not have a header set in its options, then the header will be empty.